henkpb/micl/components/accordion/README.md

 import micl from "material-inspired-component-library/dist/micl";
 ```

-This will initialize any List component, including those that will be added to the DOM later on.
+This will initialize any Accordion component, including those that will be added to the DOM later on.

 ### Live Demo
 A live example of the [Accordion component](https://henkpb.github.io/micl/accordion.html) is available to interact with.